Lamon V. Harkness: Career

-Standard Oil continued on to become a behemoth and a huge success.
-However, in 1888, (Lamon was 38) Lamon's father Stephen died at the age of 69.
-After his father's passing, Lamon decided to come back east and settle in Greenwich, Connecticut where he bought the William Avery Rockefeller mansion in 1891.
+Standard Oil grew to become a behemoth and a huge success.
+However, in 1888, when Lamon was 38, his father Stephen died at the age of 69.
+After his father's death, Lamon decided to come back east and settle in Greenwich, Connecticut where he bought the William Avery Rockefeller mansion in 1891.
 The mansion was situated on 34 acres and had 22 bedrooms.

 Horse breeding

 Following a trip to Kentucky in 1892, Lamon acquired a 400 acre farm in Donerail, Kentucky named Walnut Hall Farm.
-There, he developed a Standardbred horse breeding operation of major importance to the harness racing industry.
+There he developed a Standardbred horse breeding operation of major importance to the harness racing industry.
 In 1904, Walnut Hall had expanded to 2,000 acres and 100 mares.
 The farm became one of the best-known Standardbred farms in the world.
-The farm's Big Barn built by Harkness in 1897 is 476 feet long, and has 52 stalls, a sales area and auctioneer's block – and it's still in service 113 years later at the Kentucky Horse Park.
+The farm's Big Barn built by Harkness in 1897 is 476 feet long, and has 52 stalls, a sales area and auctioneer's block – and it was still in service more than 100 years later at the Kentucky Horse Park.
 When Harkness died in 1915, the then-5,000-acre farm with 1400 horses was passed to his heirs.
 Although sub-divided several times, a part of which is now home to the Kentucky Horse Park, Walnut Farm remains in the hands of his descendants.

 In recognition of his contribution to the industry, in 1958 Lamon Harkness was inducted posthumously in the Harness Racing Hall of Fame.